World Universities Debating Championship: Governance

 The World Universities Debating Council consists of representatives of every country that competes at the World Universities Debating Championship.
 Each country selects one council delegate (the national debating association president, or selected from the participants at Worlds).
 The council is responsible for setting the rules and awarding the right to host the championships.

 A Worlds Committee is elected to discuss issues during the year as Council only meets at the championships itself.
 This Committee consists of a mix of elected officers and regional representatives from Africa, the Americas, Australia and New Zealand, Continental Europe and the Middle East, and the British Isles (referred to in debating as Islands of the North Atlantic thought more politically acceptable than British Isles).

 The Council formerly operated not unlike the United Nations Security Council, with seven nations holding "charter member status" – the United States, Canada, England, Scotland, Ireland, Australia and New Zealand.
 A two-thirds majority of these countries was required for changes to the championship's constitution, irrespective of how the general vote was tallied.
 However, as the number of non-charter nations attending grew, many fielding far more teams than some of the upper tier, and the championship began being hosted outside the Charter nations, pressure grew for the distinction to be eliminated.

 The modern championship grants voting strength of between one and four votes per country, based on numbers of institutions attending recent championships.
 To allow for fluctuations in participation due to the financial difference in attending championships nearer or further in succeeding years, nations lose or gain their voting strength gradually.

-The current chair of the council and the committee is Xavier Konynenburg from the University of Melbourne.
+The current chair of the council and the committee is Martha McKinney-Perry from the University of Cambridge.